adrianhopebailie/tutorials/streaming-payments.md

 Starting with the last part, `http.createServer`, you can see the flow of the http server is a bit simpler; when a request comes in it sends headers, and then the body will be sent letter-by-letter, as payments come in.
-The `X-Pay` header contains 3 parts:
+The `Pay` header contains 3 parts:

 * amount (in this case, the price of one letter, in XRP)
 * user-specific destination address